-- Satellites are situated on or near the earth’s surface and orbit the earth.
-They send signals to your GPS devices which read and interpreted and signal and provide the information you need.
+- Satellites are situated on or near the Earth’s surface and orbit the Earth.
+They send signals to your GPS devices which read and interpret and signal and provide the information you need.

 - A ground station is a terrestrial radio station designed for extraplanetary telecommunication with spacecraft (constituting part of the ground segment of the spacecraft system) or reception of radio waves from astronomical radio sources.

-- And a receiver, such as the one in your phone or your car, is always looking for a signal from these satellites and calculates their distance from some of them.
+- A receiver, such as the one in your phone or your car, is always looking for a signal from these satellites and calculates their distance from some of them.

 With no membership fees or setup expenses, GPS works in every weather condition, anywhere in the globe, 24 hours a day.
 The satellites were initially launched into orbit for military purposes, but in the 1980s, they were made accessible for civilian usage.

 The GPS space segment now consists of 31 satellites circling the globe around 12,000 miles above us.
 These satellites are continuously in motion, completing two orbits in under 24 hours.
 They can reach speeds of up to 7,000 miles per hour.
 Small rocket boosters ensure that each satellite stays on course.

 GPS satellites circle the Earth twice a day in a precise orbit.
 Each satellite broadcasts a unique signal and orbital characteristics, which GPS systems can decode and calculate the satellite’s precise location.
 This information, together with trilateration, is used by GPS receivers to compute a user’s actual position.